kensho/ng-describe/README.md

 });
 ```

-The compiled `angular.element` will be injected into the dependencies object under the `element` property.
+The compiled `angular.element` will be injected into dependencies object under `element` property.
 See examples below for more information.
 The compilation will create a new scope object too.

 **parentScope** - when creating HTML fragment, copies properties from this object into the